wp-plugins/marketing-optimizer/readme.txt

 6. Landing Pages Templates

 == Changelog ==
+= Version 20140604 =
+* #bugFix fixed an issue with squeeze page settings not saving.
 = Version 20140603 =
 * #bugFix fixed issue with squeeze page templates not loading on servers restricting allow url fopen and file_get_contents.
 * #bugFix fixed issue with javascript templates other than  squeeze pages.
 = Version 20140530 =
 * #bugFix fixed an issue with marketing optimizer tracking code not tracking squeeze pages correctly.
 * Squeeze page templates now automatically fill out the modal height and width.